 Reasons why your 360-degree feedback program fails

 It is possible that the 360-degree feedback program implemented at your organisation does not yield the positive results that you are looking for.
-If you approach it haphazardly just because you see the competitor is using it, someone you know is using it, the program will bring disaster and take a long while to recover.
+If you approach it haphazardly just because you see the competitor is using it, or someone you know is using it, the program will bring disaster and take a long while to recover.

 Following are the potential problems that may arise during your 360-degree feedback process:

 - You do not receive any response from the Manager(s) or they disregard the importance of giving feedback.
-The effectiveness of the results is lessened if missing the comments you’re your direct supervisors.
+The effectiveness of the results is lessened if you miss the comments you’re your direct supervisors.
 He or she needs to understand that these feedbacks are helpful to you and the team as well.

-- No follow-up plan post review, or if there is a follow-up plan, it only happens once.
+- No follow-up plan post-review, or if there is a follow-up plan, it only happens once.
 Behavioural changes take time and effort, therefore, you need to revisit the plan periodically to remind yourself.
 Remember, the 360-degree feedback is only useful if it is acted upon.

 - When the weaknesses outweigh the strengths.
 More often than not, we tend to focus on what we lack and forget what we are good at.
 For a 360-degree feedback to be effective, it needs to align with your organisation’s strategic aims.
 Hence, you need to make sure that everyone involved understands the importance of giving objective and honest feedback.

-To learn more about the 360-degree feedback tool and how it can help boost the growth of your team, visit TRG Talent page or request a free demo today!
+To learn more about the 360-degree feedback tool and how it can help boost the growth of your team, visit the TRG Talent page or request a free demo today!